citusdata/citus_docs/reference/sql_workarounds.rst

   ERROR: cannot plan queries that include both regular and partitioned relations

 There is a workaround: you can replicate the local table to a single shard on every worker and push the join query down to the workers.
 We do this by defining the table as a 'reference' table using a different table creation API.
-Suppose we want to join tables *here* and *there*, where *there* is already distributed but *here* is on the master database.
+Suppose we want to join tables *here* and *there*, where *there* is already distributed but *here* is on the coordinator database.

 .. code-block:: sql